Amid reports of cabinet expansion, Himachal CM meets prime minister

 Amidst reports of cabinet expansion in Himachal Pradesh, Chief Minister Jai Ram Thakur called on Prime Minister Narendra Modi in New Delhi on Thursday.
 An official spokesperson said Thakur thanked the PM for visiting the state to inaugurate the Himachal Rising Global Investors' Meet earlier this month.

 However, the official spokesperson did not mention anything about the the cabinet expansion.
-The spokesperson said the CM discussed various Union government-aided projects and requested for their speedy approval and support to the state government.
+The spokesperson said the minister also met Union Finance Minister Nirmala Sitharaman, requesting for speedy clearances of projects submitted to the Centre.

 The exercise is fill two ministerial berths, which have been lying vacant for the past several months.
 Anil Sharma, who was the power minister in the state government, had to resign after his son contested on the Congress ticket from the Mandi Lok Sabha seat this year.